Axeion/localized-multitenant/README.md

 2. `pnpm dev`, `yarn dev` or `npm run dev` to start the server
    - Press `y` when prompted to seed the database
-3. `open http://localhost:3000` to access the home page
+3. `open http://gold.localhost:3000` to access the home page (note: you can also go to `silver.` or `bronze.`)
-4. `open http://localhost:3000/admin` to access the admin panel
+4. `open http://localhost:3000/admin` to access the admin panel (note: adding `/admin` to the custom domains will also take you to the admin panel)

 ### Login credentials